pedestal/pedestal-docs/CONTRIBUTING.md

 ## Submissions

 We appreciate any and all submissions, but please remember Pedestal is very much a work in progress; we may make changes that invalidate or make obselete certain submissions.

-In particular, **the [app](github.com/pedestal/pedestal/app) is undergoing a major simplifying refactor**.
+In particular, **the [app](github.com/pedestal/pedestal/app) subproject is undergoing a major simplifying refactor**.
 This work should be done Summer of 2013 - please be considerate of this before pouring _too_ much time into that section.

 **If you're planning on making a sizable contribution**: please consider opening an issue or WIP pull request for others to contribute and provide feedback.